durandtibo/workflow-config-action/README.md

-`python_versions`/`os_unix`/`os_all` union derivations (both when all their inputs are present and when only some are, e.g. `python_versions_threaded` or `os_windows` absent), missing/absent-key config files, and unknown keys — each as a separate job asserting on the action's outputs with `jq`.
+`python_versions`/`os_unix`/`os_all` union derivations (both when all their inputs are present and when only some are, e.g. `python_versions_threaded` or `os_windows` absent), missing/absent-key config files, and unknown keys, each as a separate job asserting on the action's outputs with `jq`.
 Every job runs on an `[ubuntu-latest, macos-latest, windows-latest]` matrix (with `fail-fast: false`) to confirm the action's bash/`jq` logic behaves identically across all three GitHub-hosted runner OSes.